rust-lang/book/src/ch14-00-more-about-cargo.md

 In Chapter XX, we built a project that included both a binary and a library.
 But what if we want to split our project up into multiple libraries?
-As projects grow, separating out major componenets can be quite useful.
+As projects grow, separating out major components can be quite useful.
 In this situation, Cargo has a feature called "workspaces" that can help us manage multiple packages.